petemyron/petemyron.github.io/content/_index.md

 # PETE MYRON

-Hi!
-I'm an extremely versatile and a quick learner with nearly 20 years of experience creating patented telemetry and monitoring systems, integrating services, and efficiently creating value on anything I touch.
-I will go deep on any subject of interest, whether it's technical or not, just to learn something new.
-Curiosity is a daily adventure for me.
-I'm equally comfortable speaking nerd or business and can thread the needle between the two to help solve problems.
-I'm happy to manage the workloads of staff or commit code myself.
+Hey there!
+I'm a super versatile and fast learner with almost 20 years of experience creating cool telemetry and monitoring systems, integrating services, and making things better in general.
+I love diving deep into any topic, whether it's technical or not, just to learn something new.
+I'm always curious and love exploring new things.
+I can speak both nerd and business, so I'm great at bridging the gap between the two to help solve problems.
+Whether it's managing staff or writing code myself, I'm happy to take on any workload.